f5devcentral/f5-agility-labs-sslviz/docs/class5/module1/lab6.rst

       -  To verify, type the following command:

-            ``tcpdump -nnni eth1 not arp and not icmp -X | egrep 'Agility'``
+            ``tcpdump -nni eth1 not arp and not icmp -X | egrep -i 'agility'``

-   -  Since SSL Orchestrator is intercepting/decrypting https://www.google.com, you are able to see into the payload of this communication and therefore the grep filter you applied should display output when you search for ``'Agility 2020'`` in the browser, similar to the example below:
+   -  Since SSL Orchestrator is intercepting/decrypting https://www.google.com, you are able to see into the payload of this communication and therefore the grep filter you applied should display output when you search for ``Agility 2020`` in the browser, similar to the example below:

       |image20|